connexcs/docs/docs/class5/connexml.md

 <img src= "/class5/img/ml4.png" width="400">

 Later, the Class 5 Applications makes an HTTP request to the URL endpoint you configured for that number.
-The endpoint will contain instructions telling ConnexML what to do next with the call.
+The endpoint will contain instructions telling ConneXML what to do next with the call.

 ### How does ConneXML work?